permalik/tymalik_primary/articles/0003-describe-web-functionality.md

 The simplest approach to understanding the current state of the web lies in realizing the value of each step.

-In short, the web is a process of seeking and presenting data.
+In short, the web is a process of both seeking and presenting data.

 Photo by <a href="https://unsplash.com/@alesnesetril?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ales Nesetril</a> on <a href="https://unsplash.com/s/photos/laptop?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>